Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 Minnesota Stats and Trends

-- Minnesota has one win against the spread in four games this year.
+- Thus far this year Minnesota has one win against the spread.

+- This year, the Golden Gophers have one ATS win in two games as an underdog of 2.5 points or more.

-- Minnesota's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Minnesota's games this season have gone over the total in two out of four opportunities (50%).

-- Minnesota is 1-2 against the spread and 2-1 overall when the team scores more than 14.3 points.
+- When Minnesota scores more than 14.3 points, it is 1-2 against the spread and 2-1 overall.

-- In games that Minnesota totals more than 301 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Minnesota churns out over 301 yards, the team is 1-1 against the spread and 1-1 overall.

 - This season the Golden Gophers have turned the ball over five times, three more than the Boilermakers' takeaways (2).